 Shayna Rosenbaum 2013 CAN Young Investigator Awardee

-The Canadian Association for Neuroscience is proud to announce Dr. Shayna Rosenbaum, from York University, will receive the CAN 2013 Young Investigator Award at the opening ceremony of the upcoming Annual meeting in Toronto, on May 21.
+The Canadian Association for Neuroscience is proud to announce Dr. Shayna Rosenbaum, from York University, is the CAN 2013 Young Investigator Awardee.

 Read Dr. Shayna Rosenbaum's profile and find representative publications on the 2013 Award page.